Play kitchens are the ultimate holiday kid gift, especially if you stock them with cool play food and pretend dishes.

-Now, if you’re giving a child a play kitchen, you’ll need some play food, dishes, and accessories to go along with it.
-You can buy all of these items, make some of them, or even make all of them.
-If you make play food and dishes, it’ll keep your costs down, plus it’s fun to be creative.
+If you’re giving a child a play kitchen, you’ll need to gather up some play food, dishes, and accessories to go along with it.
+You can buy some play food and dishes or get creative and make them all yourself.

 Pretend food holders for a play kitchen: